Sign-up for Summer 2022 Conversation Circles begins May 31st!

-Virtual Conversation Circles are designed to create connections among international students and scholars at U-M, beat the isolation, and boost morale during this difficult time.
-Each circle consists of about four participants and is led by a facilitator, a highly fluent English language speaker.
+Conversation Circles are designed to create connections among international students and scholars at U-M, beat the isolation, practice English, and have fun!
+Each circle consists of five participants and is led by a facilitator - a highly fluent English language speaker.
 Participants meet via an online platform which is convenient and available to all participants in a given circle to talk about any topic of interest, play games, and share pictures and videos.

-During this unprecedented time of self-isolation you get a chance to meet new people and feel connected with the UM community.
-Informal conversations on a variety of topics and games proved for a lot of speaking practice in English, learning about other people’s experience of staying active and connected, and sharing your own thoughts and ideas.
+You will get a chance to meet new people and feel connected with the U-M community.
+Informal conversations on a variety of topics, games designed to promote the use of English in a fun setting, learning about other people’s experience of staying active and connected, and sharing your own thoughts and ideas, are all things you can expect from participating in a Conversation Circle.

 Conversation Circles are a great way to practice English.
 You will meet people from around the world and get an insider’s perspective to the USA.